 Also important, a fold up rain slicker and small compact umbrella.
 The key is small.
 You want to be able to fit these items in a purse or backpack if necessary.
 We got some on a college tour that we ended up not using.
 We keep them in the glove compartment of our car for emergencies.

 Depending on where you are staying many toiletries will be provided for you.
 However, it is good to check ahead of time.
 Most hotels provide the basic shampoo, conditioner and soap.
 That being said, I have stayed some places that also provided mouthwash and toothbrushes, whereas others did not but provided body lotion.
+Also, make sure you have sunscreen.
+The last thing you want is to ruin your trip due to a bad burn from the Arizona sun because you forgot the sunscreen.

 I hope you find this road trip guide useful in planning your trip.
 Please feel free to leave any comments or questions that would be useful to improve this road trip guide.